pygeo/pycmbs/ROADMAP_RELEASE.md

 github move
 -----------

-* :-) create github organization account [AL]
+* [AL] :-) create github organization account
  * :-) Done: https://github.com/pygeo/pycmbs.git
-* familiarize with github tools for code deployment [MI]
+* [MI] familiarize with github tools for code deployment
-* Jenkins integration? check whihc options for automatic code testing, coverage testing and testing for different environments are possible [MI]
+* [MI] Jenkins integration? check whihc options for automatic code testing, coverage testing and testing for different environments are possible
-* move pycmbs from assembla to github [AL,MI]
+* [AL,MI] move pycmbs from assembla to github
+* adapt CHANGES file
+* decide for a version number: v1.0 ???

 Code clean up and completion
 ----------------------------

 ### Prio 1

-* unittests for large parts of the code (at least as dummy tests) [MI]
+* [MI] unittests for large parts of the code (at least as dummy tests)
 * objective of tests: avoid that there are still too much not working code parts because of missing import statements (not everything covered yet by tests)
 * put example data as TARBALL somewhere for download